-Green Gal began as an eco-friendly blog in 2009 and has since grown into a small business that has over the years offered fresh organic vegetables and flowers, organic sourdough bread, and consulting services for small ecological and socially focused businesses.
+Green Gal began as an eco-friendly blog in 2009 that has sprouted in many directions over the years.
+At one point, Green Gal was a small business that offered fresh organic vegetables and flowers, organic sourdough bread, and consulting services for small ecological and socially focused businesses.

-Green Gal is currently focused on raising her two young children (including homeschooling her preschool-age child), storytelling, and offering educational resources through the blog, social media, and an occasional newsletter.
+Green Gal is currently focused on raising and homeschooling her two young children, leading outings through We Are Outgrown as a Co-Ambassador for Hike It Baby Reno-Tahoe, storytelling and connecting through social media, and occasionally offering educational resources through the blog, social media, and newsletter.
 Melissa (Green Gal) writes about her experiences as a mama who cares deeply about how people relate to each other, the land, and the many forms of life with whom we coexist.

-Through her own reflections as well as recommended resources from others, she often shares about organic and regenerative gardening and farming; actively engaging with anti-racism work as a white woman raising two white sons; eco-friendly lifestyle choices; the joys of reading and writing; considerations for aligning our purchasing decisions with our values; connecting with nature and soul; and more!
+Through her own reflections as well as recommended resources from others, she often shares about outdoor adventures and nature connection with young children; organic and regenerative gardening and farming; creative pursuits like basketmaking, painting, & nature crafts; anti-racism work as a white woman raising two white sons; eco-friendly lifestyle choices; the joys of reading and writing; and more!